 "Fiber is fast and reliable and offers businesses advanced broadband telecommunications services," said Beau Falgout, City of Palm Coast senior economic development planner.
 "The city is excited to offer this new option as part of its 'Find Your Prosperity' economic development and business recruitment efforts."

-The City of Palm Coast is partnering with two Internet Service Providers (ISPs), Palm Coast/Flagler Internet and Lux Communications, to make the network accessible to businesses.
+The City of Palm Coast is currently partnering with one Internet Service Provider (ISP), Palm Coast/Flagler Internet, to make the network accessible to businesses.
 A variety of packages is available, depending on the business' needs.
-The city offers standard pricing to the ISPs and helps them get businesses connected to the FiberNET network.
+The city offers standard pricing to the ISP and helps it get businesses connected to the FiberNET network.

 The city established FiberNET in 2007-08, and the network has grown each year.
 Because the system utilizes a dedicated fiber optic cable, the broadband speed for Internet, telephone and other services stays at a constant fast speed – not lagging during peak usage times.

 As FiberNET continues to expand, the city hopes to add municipal wi-fi spots at parks and other public facilities and to use the network for traffic and emergency management.

 To connect your business at light speed, contact Palm Coast/Flagler Internet at (386) 445-3600, www.pcfl.net.
 The city does not sell these services directly.